MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainerType.md

 ## SYNOPSIS

-Gets the Container Types and corresponding applications created in a SharePoint Embedded tenant.
+Returns one or more containertypes created in the tenant.
 <!-- TODO -->

 ## SYNTAX